ScalingUpMusic/SUMapplication/cluster/README.md

 ambalt3.sum.net
 ambalt4.sum.net
 ```
-In the Host Registration Information field provide the public ssh key used to provision all the machines
+In the Host Registration Information field provide the private ssh key used to provision all the machines

 ### Confirm Hosts